A Complete Travel Guide to Agios Nikolaos Crete

 Crete an island famed for its centuries-old history, marked by many historical periods and multiple invasions — is a destination that offers its visitors an array of remarkable experiences.
 From genuine hospitality to mouthwatering cuisine, thousands of traditional villages which dot its fertile land, stunning scenery and historical sites, Crete is a land of myths and legends, that is guaranteed to inspire you at every step of the journey.

-Bygone Crete Tour with Crete Urban Adventures: The Gems of Rethymnon
+Bygone Crete Tour with Crete Local Adventures: The Gems of Rethymnon

 On this full day (11 hours) day tour you will be spending plenty of time outdoors, visit one of the most famous monasteries on the island, admire the view of Mt.
 Psiloritis the famous location of the cave where Zeus was nurtured, master the techniques of Greek cuisine, learn all about the mountainous herbs, visit a 6th century AD church of the Assumption, taste some fine local grape varieties in a family-run winery and hike through the impressive Patsos Gorge.